MuhammadSaadTabani/kosmic-test/README.md

 Here is the assessment of KosmicAI app, I have tried to complete all of the mentioned requirements in the pdf provided to me, you can take a look at the project in this repository.

-NOTE: I have developed the app on android device and tried to fix the platform specific issues in UI, I have older version of macbook so I just ran the project on iOS to clear the fixes but there are some library conflicting issues in ios project which is taking long to debug.
-Thank you

 ## Installation